Update: Coronavirus (COVID-19)

 - Use refuse, recycling and bulky waste collections where possible to avoid unnecessary visits;

 - Do not visit if you or any of your household are self-isolating as a result of Covid-19;

 - Do not bring waste that might be infected with Covid-19.
 This should be stored in a separate sealed plastic sack within a second plastic sack for at least 72 hours and then put out for household refuse collections;

 - Sites are provided for Cambridgeshire residents only.
 Please be prepared to provide proof of residence;

 - Avoid peak times, typically 9am-10am, noon -1pm and the hour before closing.
-Where necessary queue length will be limited and people will be asked to return at another time.

 - Social distancing of two metres is being applied, supported by signage, site layout changes, and additional staff;

 - The number of vehicles allowed on site has been reduced, with alternate spaces unusable to help maintain distances;